+We are currently pursuing several clinical development opportunities, principally in our synthetic biology programs in addition to continuing to pursue opportunities in our small molecule programs.
 We are also evaluating additional potential preclinical candidates and continuing discovery efforts aimed at identifying other potential product candidates under our Channel Agreement with Intrexon.
 In addition, we may seek to enhance our pipeline in synthetic biology through highly focused strategic transactions, which may include acquisitions, partnerships and in-licensing activities.
 We may also seek to out-license some or all of our small molecule programs to further support our synthetic biology efforts.

 Our current plans involve using our principal internal financial resources to develop the synthetic biology program, with the intention of ultimately partnering or otherwise raising additional capital to support further development activities for our strategic product candidates.
-As of March 31, 2013, we had approximately \$55.7 million of cash and cash equivalents.
-In April 2013, we implemented a workforce reduction plan and other cost-cutting measures in an attempt to extend our cash resources as long as possible, though there are no assurances that such efforts will be effective.
+As of June 30, 2013, we had approximately \$38.9 million of cash and cash equivalents.
 Based upon our current plans, we anticipate that our cash resources will be sufficient to fund our operations into the first quarter of 2014.
 This forecast of cash resources is forward-looking information that involves risks and uncertainties, and the actual amount of our expenses over the next twelve months could vary materially and adversely as a result of a number of factors, including the factors discussed in the "Risk Factors" section of this report and the uncertainties applicable to our forecast for the overall sufficiency of our capital resources, which are discussed under "-Liquidity and Capital Resources" below.
 We have based our estimates on assumptions that may prove to be wrong, and our expenses could prove to be significantly higher than we currently anticipate.